cer-hunter/Racing_EvoComp/_note.md

     - exit angle: angle with respect to the direction of the straight after the corner

 Further Changes by Hunter:
-- updated Action Wrapper to better reflect action space... still a couple of hiccups here have to do some bugfixing
+- updated Action Wrapper to better reflect action space
 - updated primitive set
 - updated observation space